DiegoLopezInc/Black-Scholes-Option-Pricer/README.md

 # Black Scholes Option Pricer

 ## Overview
-This project implements a Black Scholes Option Pricing model with an interactive GUI using Streamlit.
-It also includes data persistence using MySQL.
+This project implements an interactive Black-Scholes Option Pricing calculator with a Streamlit GUI, featuring dynamic heatmaps and MySQL data persistence.
+The project structure is designed to host different parts of the system as microservices for modularity and reliability.

 ## Black Scholes Options Model
 The model uses the following inputs: